nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User wants to archive a task in the todo list.
 2. User input the command to archive a task.
-4. CAP 5 BU archives the task.
+3. CAP5 Buddy archives the task.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 User accidentally archive the wrong task.

-  * 3a1.
-The user enter the undo command.
+  * 2a1.
+The user enter the undo or unarchive command.

   Use case resumes at step 1.